adang-14/Image-Denoising/README.md

 Project to familiarize with AE.
-Compared AE & KLM performance.
-Implemented in Python 3.9.
+Compared AE & KLM performance for denoising RGB images.
+Noisy images were created by adding Gassian noise $X ~ N(0,0.01)$ Implemented in Python 3.9.

 # Image-Denoising